In this Destination Guide you will find information for : Taipei

 ♦Best time to visit: Nov-March

 ♦Don't miss: "Elephant Mountain view"

 Within the country the transportation is very advanced and modern.
-There are plenty of busses and trains reaching every town across the island.
-Even from the airport it's possible to reach other districts by bus.
-They are well organised, by numbers for identification, and many of them now offer WiFi on board.
+There are plenty of busses and high speed trains and local trains reaching every town across the island.
+Even from the airport it's possible to reach other districts by fast speed rail and bus.
+Busses are well organised, by numbers for identification, and many of them now offer WiFi on board.

 Attention!: In Taiwan it's not allowed to drink, eat and chew gum in the Mass Rapid Transit system (MRT) within trains and stations.
 It's actually considered disrespectful if you drink on-board, even if it's just water!
 You might get people looking at you strange if you dare to!
 Try to refrain from it as well on trains around the country and public transportation overall.